Donald Blackwood

-Donald Burns Blackwood MC (3 November 1884 – 25 June 1967) was the third bishop of Gippsland from 1942 to 1954.
+Donald Burns Blackwood (3 November 1884 – 25 June 1967) was the third bishop of Gippsland from 1942 to 1954.

 Blackwood was educated at the University of Tasmania and ordained in 1908.
 From 1912 to 1920 he was a chaplain in the Australian Armed Forces.
 Later he held incumbencies at Latrobe and Cressy.
 Whilst incumbent of Cressy (1921-24), he was also Warden of St Wilfrid's Theological College, Cressy.
-In 1929 he was appointed Archdeacon of Hobart, a position he held until his ordination to the episcopate.
+In 1929 he was appointed archdeacon of Hobart, a position he held until his ordination to the episcopate.